EXPRESSCLUSTER/Zimbra/EXPRESSCLUSTER X for Zimbra.md

 ### 3. Zimbra Existing installation:
-- In this case Zimbra is already installed in default disk and have to move data on the mirror partition
+In this case Zimbra is already installed in default disk and have to move data on the mirror partition

-  On Primary server:-
+#### On Primary server:
-  ---

   - Firstly stop the zimbra service on server.
     ```
     systemctl stop zimbra